Radu Rogac

-Radu Rogac (born 7 June 1995) is a Moldovan footballer who plays as a centre back for Romanian Liga II club Viitorul Târgu Jiu.
+Radu Rogac (born 7 June 1995) is a Moldovan footballer who plays as a centre back for Moldovan Liga club Bălți.
 In his career Rogac also played for teams such as Zaria Bălți, Dinamo Samarqand, Tarxien Rainbows or Ripensia Timișoara, among others.

 International career

 At international level, Radu Rogac plays for Moldova national football team and in the past also represented his home country in the U19 and U21 teams.